mekiii/P5-Voronoi/README.md

 # Voronoi Playground
-During my research of beautiful generative arts patterns was fascinated by these beautiful voronoi diagrams, that deliver a cell-like structure.
+During my research of beautiful generative arts patterns I was fascinated by these beautiful voronoi diagrams, that deliver a cell-like structure.
 Therefore I sketched a jiggling animation with it via P5 and a voronoi library.

 Feel free to check it out here: https://mekiii.github.io/Voronoi-P5/